 This Halifax Credit Card "0% Balance Transfer Fee Offer is for people who don't want to pay a fee on balance transfers and who can manage with a shorter 0% promotional period.
 New purchases also benefit from a period of time without interest on purchases.
 As is common with many balance transfer cards, applicants with a weaker credit history may get a shorter 0% interest balance transfer period.
 In either case, there is no fee when you initially transfer the balance.
 This offer applies to balance transferred in the first 90 days.

 - No initial balance transfer fee (then 3%)

 - Generally of the longest no-fee balance transfer offers

 - You may get a shorter 0% promotional period

 We also quite like the features of Halifax's low fee balance transfer, which is more suited to those who want a slightly longer 0% promotional period on transferred balances.
-The initial balance transfer fee is generally competitive and less than the fee on the longest balance transfers (e.g., 1% as of February 2020).
-The card comes with another perk: 0% on purchases for longer than you'll get on many competing balance transfer cards (e.g., 12 months as of February 2020).
+The initial balance transfer fee is generally competitive and less than the fee on the longest balance transfers (e.g. 1%).
+The card comes with another perk: 0% on purchases for longer than you'll get on many competing balance transfer cards (e.g. 12 months).
 Transfers must be made within 90 days of the account opening to get the promotional offer.
 This card can be an efficient way to handle both existing debt and upcoming purchases.

 - You may get a shorter 0% promotional period

 - Longer 0% promotional period for purchases and balance transfers

 - Eligibility checker